LockTech/cerberus/README.md

 ### Internationalizing Permissions

-Cerberus makes use of the [i18n](https://www.i18next.com/) framework.
+Cerberus makes use of the [i18n framework](https://www.i18next.com/).

 You can make use of this framework, to provide better context and a more human-friendly experience to users making use of your application's permissions.

 [Translations are located on the web-side](web/locales) of the application.
 Your permission's locales should be added to either a new or
 [existing](web/src/locales/en/permissions.json) `permissions.json`.

-The structure of these translations should resemble the following, in continuing the example from above:
+The structure of these translations should resemble the following, in continuing with the example from above:

 ```YAML
 {